chekprateek/Computer-Vision-to-Remote-Sensing-101/README.md

 # Transitioning from Computer Vision to Remote Sensing

-This guide helps bridge the gap between **Computer Vision (CV)** and **Remote Sensing (RS)** by comparing key concepts and terminology.
-It maps CV knowledge to RS applications, highlighting equivalencies, differences, and nuances.
+I noticed that Remote Sensing (RS) Engineers refer to things a little differently which might be confusing for someone coming from Computer Vision (CV) background.
+This guide helps bridge the gap between CV and RS by comparing key concepts and terminology, mapping CV knowledge to RS applications, highlighting equivalencies, differences, and nuances.

 ## Computer Vision vs. Remote Sensing Terminology